The best museums in Turin, Italy

 You can take the panoramic lift while you’re there to see the city from above.

-Towards the end of your visit to the museum, it may feel like you’ve seen enough for one say, but don’t miss the movie poster gallery, especially if you’re a fan of vintage movie posters.
+Towards the end of your visit to the museum, it may feel like you’ve seen enough for one day, but don’t miss the movie poster gallery, especially if you’re a fan of vintage movie posters.

+There is a lot to see in this museum.
 If you’re short on time, just focus on the highlights marked with a big red eye.
 Descriptions in English are available for everything on display.
+Alternatively, you can take a 2-hour guided tour.

 The Egyptian Museum in Turin